Autism Spectrum Disorder

 - Diagnostic criteria changes since 2013:

-- DSM-IV previously included autistic disorder, Asperger disorder, Rett disorder, childhood disintegrative disorder, and pervasive developmental disorder, not otherwise specified within overall category
+- Diagnostic and Statistical Manual of Mental Disorders (Fourth Edition) (DSM-IV) previously included autistic disorder, Asperger disorder, Rett disorder, childhood disintegrative disorder, and pervasive developmental disorder, not otherwise specified within overall category.

-- DSM-5 has eliminated these separate diagnoses due to insufficient evidence.
+- Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition) (DSM-5) has eliminated these separate diagnoses due to uncertain distinctions.

 - DSM-5 added severity levels (1 to 3) based on the level of support required.